 #22 Think about resale value

 It may seem odd to think about reselling before you’ve even purchased it, but resale value is something we need to consider.
-Especially when you purchase a home or vehicle or something that very expensive.
-Think about resale value will create healthy financial habits that will eventually save a lot of money.
+Especially when you purchase a home or vehicle or something that is very expensive.
+Thinking about resale value will create healthy financial habits that will eventually save a lot of money.

 #23 Reduce, reuse, and recycle

 Be creative!
 I reuse ketchup bottles as a pancake squinter.
-For my reselling business, I reuse most of the cardboard and sometimes transform it into different sizes of the cardboard boxes.
+For my reselling business, I reuse most of the cardboard and sometimes transform it into different sizes of cardboard boxes.

 #24 Use basket, not cart

-When you go to grocery shopping, use a small cart or basket.
+When you go grocery shopping, use a small cart or basket.
 By doing it, you can prevent buying a lot because the small cart or basket will be full soon.
 Physically prevent unnecessary spending.

 # 25 Stream fitness classes online